Disability Services Supports Students Virtually

 If you are unable to attend drop-in hours due to an academic conflict or time zone constraints, please know we will be happy to schedule a mutually agreeable appointment outside of drop-in hours.
 To do so, please contact us at [email protected] with your availability.
 Do let us know if it is a time-sensitive matter when you provide your availability.
 We will do our best to accommodate your time preference should it be outside of regular business hours (EST 9AM-5PM).

-For Fall 2021, drop-in hours will be held from Tuesday, September 7 through Wednesday, December 15 during the following hours (EST):
+For Spring 2022, drop-in hours will be held from Monday, January 10 through Thursday, May 5 during the following hours (EST):

 - Mondays: 1pm-3pm

 There will be no drop-in hours on 1/17, 3/14, 3/15, 3/16, 3/17 and 3/18.

 You can still register for accommodations for this semester, or the next

 DS works with students with all kinds of disabilities such as learning disabilities, ADHD, chronic medical or mental health conditions, sensory/physical disabilities, or temporary injuries.
 As these conditions may occur or manifest at any time during the year, we encourage you to register as soon as possible.

 If you do not have a disability but are experiencing academic difficulties related to attention issues or learning challenges and would like to consult with our staff, please email us at [email protected].
 If you are ready to apply for accommodations, please fill out this form.

 DS can support a majority of academic accommodations in a remote learning environment, as well as virtual event accommodations

 Despite classes being held online, DS can provide test accommodations, e-text, note-taking, sign language interpretation, foreign language substitution, learning specialist sessions, CART, and captioning.